mmartial/ComfyUI-Nvidia-Docker/README.md

 ## 1. Running the container

 In the directory where we intend to run the container, **create a `run` folder before running the container** (or give it another name, just be adapt the `-v` mapping in the `docker run` below).
 That `run` folder will be populated with a few sub-directories created with the UID/GID passed on the command line (see the command line below).
-The folders to be created within `run` are `HF, data/{input,output,temp}, user, models/{checkpoints,clip,clip_vision,configs,controlnet,diffusers,embeddings,gligen,hypernetworks,loras,photomaker,style_models,unet,upscale_models,vae,vae_approx}`
+The folders to be created within `run` are `HF, data/{input,output,temp}, user, models/{checkpoints,clip,clip_vision,configs,controlnet,diffusers,embeddings,gligen,hypernetworks,loras,photomaker,style_models,unet,upscale_models,vae,vae_approx}, custom_nodes`

 To run the container on an NVIDIA GPU, mounting the specified directory, exposing the port 8188 (change this by altering the `-p local:container` port mapping) and passing the calling user's UID and GID to the container: